DefangLabs/defang-docs/docs/faq.md

        test: ["CMD", "curl", "-f", "http://localhost:1234/health"]
     ```

-    This healthcheck is not valid:
+    This healthcheck is not valid for `ingress` ports:

     ```yaml
      healthcheck: